Touch Me (Rui da Silva song): Certifications

+Release history

 Cassandra Fox version

 Island Records released their own version in 2006, re-recording it with the backing track for Cass Fox's album Come Here.
 Information of the re-release was posted on her personal website: "4 years after the track was originally number one, the track written and sung by Cass with Rui da Silva is being re-released on 30 October.
 Remixes come from X-Press 2, Tom Neville and Spencer & Hill and have already been getting plays on Radio 1 (Judge Jules) and Kiss FM."

 Fox left Island Records and decided not to move forward with the re-release of "Touch Me".
 She went on the Faithless Tour instead.